 Whitestone Contracting Limited provides a range of services which provide environmental benefits to the community.
-We maintain local parks and gardens including the Oamaru public gardens and maintain water and waste water networks.
+We maintained local parks and gardens including the Oamaru public gardens and maintained water and waste water networks during the period.

 The company operates the Oamaru and Palmerston landfills on behalf of the Waitaki District Council and is committed to economically sustainable waste minimisation initiatives.